 Generate your API key

-Navigate to Settings → API Keys and click Generate New Key.
+Navigate to API Access and click ADD API KEY.

 4